oliverfoster/adapt-buildkit-rub/README.md

 Recompiles all handlebars, javascript and less from source instead of checking for source changes.
 This is useful if you've just installed a plugin which is older than the current build.

 #####--forceall
 Same as --force.
-Resynchs all assets from src also.
+'Resyncs' (deletes missing, overwrites changed and copies new) assets from src also.

 #####--clean
 Clears the build folder leaving the course folder alone, i.e. if you want to build from scratch.